 Upon receiving written notice of a decision to deny promotion, a faculty member who meets the minimum degree and experience requirements for promotion to the rank sought may within 10 days formally appeal the negative decision to the next highest administrative level not involved in the contested decision.
 The faculty member's appeal shall be heard within 20 days of its initiation.
 It is the faculty member's obligation to provide good reasons why the negative decision should be overturned.
-After reviewing the relevant facts, the reviewer shall, within five days of hearing the appeal, decide the appeal and shall promptly inform the faculty member and all previous levels of review in writing of his or her decision and the reasons for it.
+After reviewing the relevant facts, the reviewer shall, within five days of hearing the appeal, decide the appeal and shall promptly inform the faculty member and all previous levels of review in writing of their decision and the reasons for it.
 If the reviewer reaffirms the negative decision, the faculty member may not appeal it.
 If the reviewer reverses the negative decision, the application for promotion shall be forwarded to the next higher administrative level, if any, though the faculty member may not appeal any subsequent negative decision of the current application for promotion.
 (US 4/08)

 - f.
 Faculty: Post-Tenure Review (RPD 20-9) (US 10/16) - 1) The overriding purpose of the periodic, post-tenure review is tenured faculty development; such review shall not infringe on existing faculty rights and protections (with the exception noted in f.2), including those of academic freedom. - 2) All policies, procedures, and definitions for post-tenure review, unless otherwise specified, are taken from RPD 20-9.
 The reviews conducted and remediation plans developed in accordance with this policy are subject to the complaint process set forth in Chapter UWS 6.01, Wis.
 Admin Code, but are not subject to the grievance process set forth in Chapter UWS 6.02, Wis.
 Admin.
 Code.
 Cases where failed remediation leads to a recommendation of termination for cause are subject to Chapter UWS 4.01, Wis.
 Admin.
 Code.
-The post tenure review process is separate and distinct from all other review processes, including all annual, salary, and promotion reviews. - 3) Definition of Review Categories
+The post-tenure review process is separate and distinct from all other review processes, including all annual, salary, and promotion reviews.
+Post-Tenure Review must be held during the fifth year following tenure and then during every subsequent fifth year.
+The review may be deferred, with the Provost's approval, for unusual circumstances such as when it coincides with an approved leave, promotion review, or other appointment.
+(US 2/24) - 3) Definition of Review Categories